-We will provide a source of efficient and clean energy to 1500 individual school students and their families by giving them solar powered lamps.
+We will provide a source of efficient and clean energy to 1900 individual school students and their families by giving them solar powered lamps.
 We will also provide lighted reading rooms for students who stay in school hostels or study at the community centre.
 One LED tube light will provide a lighted reading space for 10 students while two such lights will provide a lighted reading space for 20 students.
 The students will have additional time to study and rise out of their poverty.

-Giving children the access to solar lamps and solar lighted reading rooms will increase their investment in their own education, further the community's economic development and contribute to environmental protection.
+The benefits of a solar lamp extend to the families of recipients as well, as the money saved on kerosene can be used for other purposes, for example invested in studies or household provisions.
+Ultimately, giving children the access to solar lamps and solar lighted reading rooms will increase their investment in their own education, further the community's economic development and contribute to environmental protection.

-Total Funding Received to Date: £23,011
+Total Funding Received to Date: £24,420

-Remaining Goal to be Funded: £3,570
+Remaining Goal to be Funded: £6,440

-Total Funding Goal: £26,581
+Total Funding Goal: £30,860

 This project has provided additional documentation in a Microsoft Word file (projdoc.doc).